galaxyproject/galaxy-hub/src/news/2021-04-galaxy-update/index.md

 <img class="card-img-top" src="" alt="James Taylor" />
 <div class="card-header">Share your favorite James Taylor story</div>

 It's been a year since [James Taylor](/src/jxtx/index.md) passed away.
 To remember him, and mark his upcoming birthday (May 18) we would like to create a community video.
 We are asking you to tell us your favorite story about James in ~ 30 seconds.
-We will combine your clips into a community video that will be prominently featured on all Galaxy-related sites.
+We will combine your clips into a video that will be prominently featured on all Galaxy-related sites.

 Here is what we will need you to do before April 30:

-1. Think of your favorite story/interaction/event involving James.
+1. Think of your favorite story/interaction/event involving James
 2. Pick a nice location and record the video!
 3. The video should be:
   * in a high-resolution